-(ii) The mortgage on the investment property owned by RPT 5 West, LP is secured by a first charge on that investment property.
-It bears interest at a fixed rate of 3.75% per annum.
-Payments are required monthly, where only interest payments are required until June 2023 and thereafter monthly payments of principal and interest of \$44,658 are required until June 2026 and then monthly payments of principal and interest of \$45,011 are required until maturity.
+(i) The mortgage on the investment property owned by RPT Aspen Place, LP and RPT Aspen Place WF, LP is secured by a first charge on that investment property and a guarantee provided by US LP.
+It bears interest at a fixed rate of 5.50% per annum.
+Payments are required monthly, where only interest payments are required for the first 42 months and thereafter monthly payments of principal and interest of \$170,337 are required.
 There are no financial covenants, however financial statements are to be furnished to the lender on an annual basis.

-(iii) The mortgage on the investment property owned by RPT Preston Place, LP is secured by a first charge on that investment property and a guarantee provided by US LP.
-It bears interest at a fixed rate of 4.85% per annum for the first five years and thereafter at a fixed rate equal to the 5-Year Treasury Constant Maturity Index Rate plus 1.75% until maturity.
-Payments are required monthly, where only interest payments are required for the first 60 months and thereafter monthly payments of principal and interest of \$63,663 are required.
-There are no financial covenants, however financial statements are to be furnished to the lender on a quarterly and annual basis.
+(ii) The original mortgage on the investment property owned by RPT Aspen Place, LP was repaid in full on November 18, 2024.
+The original mortgage on the investment property was secured by a first charge on that investment property and a guarantee by two of the Trust's subsidiaries, US REIT and US LP.
+It bore interest at a fixed rate of 4.15% per annum and requires monthly payments of principal and interest of \$112,592.
+The original mortgage had a prepayment penalty of 0.5% of the outstanding principal if repaid before November 1, 2027 which amounted to \$86,356 on November 18, 2024, the payoff date.
+There are no financial covenants, however financial statements are to be furnished to the lender on an annual basis.